pavlobrazhko/Exploring-Spatiotemporal-Flanders-Traffic-Data/README.md

 |:--|
 | *Enter-exit roads* |

+The total number of sensors installed in the Flemish region is 4,477.
+Among them, 1,508 sensors are installed on roads designed for entry and exit to main roads, and 2,969 sensors are installed on main roads.

+In our study, we are examining sensors on main roads to identify characteristic patterns, as they contain the primary information about traffic behavior.
+While not disregarding the significance of data from sensors on entry and exit roads, it is important to note that they represent specific cases and may be of interest for particular, focused tasks.

+Each sensor belongs to a group of detectors (lve_nr) characterized by their close proximity in location.

 ## Rolling Window

 Time-series data often contain fluctuations and irregularities that can make analysis and interpretation challenging.
 In such cases, applying techniques like Rolling windows with a 5-minute interval can significantly contribute to stabilizing the data.

 The application of Rolling windows also facilitates data interpolation, enabling the filling of missing values or gaps within the time-series.
 By allowing interpolation intervals of up to 4 minutes, the technique helps reduce the number of empty rows, effectively maximizing the data utilization.

 The strategic application of rolling windows with a 5-minute interval presents a powerful solution for stabilizing time-series data, mitigating short-term fluctuations.

 | ![Map](/images/output_70_1.png) |
 |:--|